Six Must-Haves for Your Next Bathroom Remodel

 This is a great touch for bathrooms, which always seem to be chilly because of the hard-surface finishes, especially in areas that endure several months of cold, hard winters.
 Heated floors welcome bare feet and also heat the entire bathroom efficiently, often more efficiently than other types of traditional heating systems.
 Because the entire floor is heated, bathrooms with radiant heat avoid the problem of warm air rising to the ceiling and leaving a layer of cold air near the floor.

 Radiant heat systems work by embedding a layer of wires or hot water tubes under linoleum, laminate, or tile flooring.
 The entire surface of the floor becomes one large heater that gently radiates warmth.
 Radiant heat systems take time to warm up, but timers can be installed so the floor is nice and warm just when it needs to be, say when a homeowner first crawls out of bed in the morning.
 Getting out of that warm bed might become a tad bit easier when it no longer means walking on cold bathroom tiles.
+For added warmth and comfort for the feet, add a shag area rug to the space.

 2. Luxury Showers